ethereum-optimism/optimism/specs/safe-liveness-checking.md

      if necessary to convert the safe to a 1 of 1.
 1. The module sets the correct 75% threshold upon removing a signer.
 1. During a shutdown the module correctly removes all signers, and converts the safe to a 1 of 1.
 1. It must be impossible for the guard's checkTransaction or checkAfterExecution to permanently revert given any calldata and the current state.

-### Interdependency between the Guard and Module
+### Interdependency between the guard and module

-The Guard has no dependency on the Module, and can be used independently to track liveness of Safe owners.
-The Module however does have a dependency on the Guard, only one guard contract can be set on the Safe, and the Module will be unable to function if the Guard is removed.
+The guard has no dependency on the module, and can be used independently to track liveness of Safe owners.

-### Deployment
+This means that the module can be removed or replaced without any affect on the guard.

+The module however does have a dependency on the guard; if the guard is removed from the Safe, then the module will no longer be functional and calls to its `removeOwners` function will revert.

+### Deploying the liveness checking system

+[deploying]: #deploying-the-liveness-checking-system

-The module and guard are intended to be deployed and installed on the safe in the following sequence:
+The module and guard are intended to be deployed and installed on the safe in the following
+sequence:

-1. Deploy the guard contract, this will set a timestamp for each existing owner on the Safe.
+1. Deploy the guard contract
+   2. The guard's constructor will read the Safe's owners and set a timestamp
 1. Deploy the module.
+1. Set the guard on the safe.
 1. Enable the module on the safe.
-1. Set the guard on the safe.

 This order of operations is necessary to satisfy the constructor checks in the module, and is intended to prevent owners from being immediately removable.

+### Modify the liveness checking system

+Changes to the liveness checking system should be done in the following manner:

+#### Replacing the module

+The module can safely be removed without affecting the operation of the guard.
+A new module can then be added.

+#### Replacing the guard

+The safe can only have one guard contract at a time, and if the guard is removed the module will cease to function.
+This does not affect the ability of the Safe to operate normally, however the module should be removed as a best practice.

+If a new guard is added, eg. as a means of upgrading it, then a new module will also need to be deployed and enabled.
+Once both the guard and module have been removed, they can be replaced according to the steps in the [Deployment][deploying] section above.